open-contracting/standard-development-handbook/docs/profiles/infrastructure.rst

 You can then:

-* Edit the workbook in your preferred spreadsheet software
+-  Edit the workbook in your preferred spreadsheet software
-* Export each sheet as a CSV file to the `mapping` folder
+-  Export each sheet as a CSV file to the ``mapping`` directory